Solar panel: Light capture

+Sketch of solar energy at different roof angles.

 The amount of light absorbed by a solar cell depends on the sunlight angle of incidence and intensity.
 Light absorption varies because the amount falling on the panel is proportional to the cosine of the angle of incidence, and partly because at high angle of incidence more light is reflected.
 Modules usually are faced south (in the Northern Hemisphere) or north (in the Southern Hemisphere) with a particular tilt calculated according to the latitude, to maximize total energy output over a day.
 Solar tracking can be used to adjust the tilt angle from dawn to dusk, to keep the angle of incidence small.

 Vertical orientation of bi-facial panels are oriented north south and capture the most light from the east in the morning and west in the afternoon.

 Photovoltaic manufacturers have been working to decrease reflectance with improved anti-reflective coatings or with textures.
 Anti-reflective coatings use one or more thin layers of substances with refractive indices intermediate between that of silicon and that of air, causing destructive interference of the reflected light.